thomaseibner/snowflake-provisioning/README.md

 ![Provisioned Access Role Hierarchy between Database, Schema, and warehouse](images/Diagram2.png)

+While the illustration might look complex at first it accomplishes quite a few things.
+For the database 3 different roles are created and a hierarchy is formed from the lowest access role to the highest access role.
+In the example the read-only (RO) role can only use and monitor the database TEST_DB; the read-write (RW) role doesn't have any explicit privileges; and the admin (ADM) role is granted all privileges on the database.
+The role hierarchy is created so that the RW role doesn't have to be granted explicit permission to use and monitor, but it inherits this from the RO role.

+Where that becomes more powerful is with the privileges granted at the schema level - the RO role at the schema level is granted select on all tables

 The provisioned database/schema/warehouse and access roles allow for an easy way of setting Automated Governance of Role-Based Access Control.

 It can of course also be managed manually creating roles and granting access directly to a role like: